xohw/MD6-FPGA-implementation/README.md

 		1. Connect the board to the computer using a USB cable.
 		2. Open Vivado and create a new RTL project.
-		3. Under 'Add Sources', include all the source codes (.v) from the 'MD6 codes' folder.
+		3. Under 'Add Sources', include all the source codes (.v, .mem, .vh) from MD6_CF/Code files.
-		4. In 'Add Constraints', add the xdc file from the 'MD6 codes' folder.
+		4. In 'Add Constraints', add the xdc file from MD6_CF/XDC file.
 		5. In 'Default Part', select the required chip: Artix-7, XC7A35T1CPG236C (speed -1).
 		6. Run Synthesis, Implementation, and generate the Bitstream.
 		7. Program the device.